-About Cloudflare Waiting Room · Cloudflare Waiting Room docs
+About Waiting Room · Cloudflare Waiting Room docs

 Prerequisites

-- Cloudflare’s CDN is required to use the waiting room feature.
+- Cloudflare’s CDN is required to use the Waiting Room feature.

 - Configure a proxied DNS record or a proxied load balancer for the waiting room’s hostname.
 A DNS record is not auto-configured after a waiting room is created.

 - Visitors must enable cookies.
-Refer to Waiting room cookie for information on how cookies are used in Cloudflare Waiting Rooms.
+Refer to Waiting Room cookies for information on how cookies are used in Cloudflare Waiting Room.